Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

 - Ideal for smooth surfaces, concrete and asphalt.
 Unsuitable for stone-paved or rugged roads.
 They also don’t handle mid to steep slopes well so level ground is best.

-- More of a gimmick than a means of daily transportation – they can be used for a short commute, but most people will probably use these for fun and opt for something like an electric scooter (which is much faster and sturdier for travel) when commuting.
+- More of a gimmick than a means of daily transportation – they can be used for a short commute, but most people will probably use these for fun and opt for something like an electric scooter (which has a higher max speed and is sturdier for travel) when commuting.

 How safe are they to ride?